 This website has lots of helpful information for parents about the Year One Screening Check.

-These videos will help you to pronounce each sound:
+These videos will help you to recognize and pronounce the sounds that your children will be learning:

 These websites are great for helping your child practise their phonics at home: